 What Is It About These Next Few Months That Pose a Particular Danger To Cryptocurrency Traders?

-Cryptocurrency investors have patiently waited several years for what many cryptocurrency enthusiasts expect is likely to come in these next few months; the potential for massive profits with an anticipated “blow-off top” that has thus far occurred approximately every four years in the roughly 12-year infancy of Bitcoin, bringing the market cycle to an end.
-What historically tends to follow these epic price peaks is a massive depreciation of the entire asset class of up to 85% or more followed by a long-term bear market until the next market cycle begins.
-Market cycles are based on the production (or “mining”) of Bitcoin being cut in half (known as “halving”) approximately every four years.
+Cryptocurrency investors have patiently waited several years for what many cryptocurrency enthusiasts expect is likely to come very soon; the potential for massive profits with an anticipated “blow-off top” that has thus far occurred approximately every four years in the roughly 12-year infancy of Bitcoin, bringing the market cycle to an end.
+What historically tends to follow these epic price peaks is a massive depreciation of the entire asset class of up to 85% or more followed by a long-term bear market and consolidation period until the next market cycle begins.
+Crypto market cycles thus far have been based on the production (or “mining”) of Bitcoin being cut in half (known as “halving”) approximately every four years.
 But we aren’t here to learn about the fundamentals of Bitcoin, however, if you’d like to learn more please read “Staring at Charts: Bitcoin and Cryptocurrency.”

 The volatility of cryptocurrency and possibility to take hundreds or thousands or even hundreds of thousands of percentage gains in profits from an initial investment is in part what makes cryptocurrency so alluring, but also so addictive and dangerous.
 The euphoric highs and devastating lows can drive addiction for some cryptocurrency traders, as well as mental health challenges such as depression or anxiety.
 Therefore these next several months can pose a significant danger to some who are not careful, mindful or informed about the risks or the impact cryptocurrency can have on their wellbeing and general life, well beyond their bank account.

 While there will be many winners, unfortunately there will be far more losers.
 According to some statistics, approximately 90% of cryptocurrency traders end up losing money on their initial investment.
-Those who did not invest early on will end up “FOMO’ing in,” that is, investing at high prices and essentially buying the top of the market only to be left “holding the bag,” a term used for those who have bought the top of the market while others sell, holding onto their losses to the very bottom or somewhere along the way.
+Those who did not invest early on will end up “FOMO’ing in,” that is, investing at high prices and essentially buying the top of the market only to be left “holding the bag,” a term used for those who have bought the top of the market while others sell, being used as exit liquidity, ending up holding onto their losses to the very bottom or somewhere along the way.

 There will also be those who may have invested early, or dollar cost averaged on their way through the market cycle but end up becoming greedy only to hold their investment through massive capitulation into a bear market.
 Many think they will outsmart the market; and while it is easy to have a plan, it is much harder to execute one.
 Akin to casino gambling, some will do very well, but most cannot outsmart the house.
 While cryptocurrency does not have a house, it does have professional investors, family offices, banks, hedge funds, corporations, traditional money managers, mutual funds, and other institutional players who often have the experience, technical understanding, research capabilities, management team, assets, and other abilities that put the average retail investor at a disadvantage.